Mark Attanasio: Norwich City

 In August 2022, it was announced that Attanasio would become a director of English football team Norwich City, which he called his proudest achievement.
 It was later reported that he would be purchasing an 18% stake in the club from Michael Foulger under the business group Norfolk Holdings.
 In April 2024, Attanasio’s stake in the club was increased to 40.4% following EFL ratification, making him one of the joint majority shareholders alongside Delia Smith and Michael Wynn-Jones.

 On 23 October 2024, Attanasio & Norfolk Holdings became the sole majority shareholders of the club, after the clubs other shareholders approved a deal that saw their stake in the club increase to 85% and decrease Smith & Wynn-Jones stake to 10%.
 As part of the deal, Attanasio appointed businessman Richard Ressler to the board as a club director, while Smith & Wynn-Jones agreed to step down from their roles as club directors to become honorary life presidents.

 Other work

 Along with Brewers assistant general manager Gord Ash and former Brewers pitcher Ben Sheets, Attanasio is also a part-owner of the American Hockey League's Milwaukee Admirals.

 He was a major sponsor of the widely acclaimed Andy Warhol exhibition at the Milwaukee Art Museum.

 He is also on the board of directors for LA28.

 Personal life

-Attanasio is married to Deborah Kaplan, with whom he has two sons named Dan and Mike.
+Attanasio is married to Deborah Kaplan, with whom he has two sons.